 #2.
-Boost In Employee Performance
+High Quality Programs Can Boost Employee Performance

 Research in other sectors has proven that employee health & wellness programs show a boost in performance in the workplace (Davide et al, 2015).
 A recent survey was conducted amongst 154 employees in a large US Midwest media and education company, assessing the impact of employee wellness programs, offered by insurance companies.
 These wellness initiatives were involuntary and were part of the insurance company’s way of saving money by ensuring the employees are healthy.

 The study showed a level of motivation towards active participation in wellness programs based on fairness, accessibility, intention to switch to a healthier lifestyle, and desire to see more health-related initiatives.
 This study demonstrated that wellness programs could in fact boost job satisfaction, improve the final output in terms of quality and quantity (Pauline, 2016).

 This brings me back to my introductory paragraph:

 In order to run employee wellness programs that boost employee engagement, Malcolm Knowles (2011) states that adult learners should be “given some choice and control over the learning process”… and in order for adult learner’s to make a ‘psychological investment’ in learning’, the curriculum has to relate to their interests (McDonough, 2014).